Masters of the Pearl

 'An excellent, readable, introduction to the history and development of oil in the Middle East.'

 This account is very different to the conventional narrative.
 From the first explorers trudging through the desert wastes to the excesses of the Peacock Throne and the high stakes of OPEC, the history of oil is described in all its aspects: how it enriched and fractured the Middle East.
 Empires and Anarchies presents a fascinating insight into the historical background of the region through the people and politics of oil.
-It is essential reading for anyone intrigued by the promise and the curse of oil, as well as for those interested in how oil has played a crucial part in shaping the modern Middle East.
+It is essential reading for anyone intrigued by the promise and the curse of oil, and those interested in how oil has played a crucial part in shaping the modern Middle East.

 The Struggle for Power, Influence and Oil in Arabia